Tesla Debuts Combo Port to Accommodate CCS Charging

 The solution is a new design, which is what Tesla has previewed here:

 The V3 is on the right and the new V4 is on the left.
-Note the different style of connector with considerably longer cord, external mounting, and much taller unit in general.
+Note the different style of connector with a considerably longer cord, external mounting, and much taller unit in general.
 That seems to be a good answer.
 Now we await word on the timing of the planned rollout, which may well be contingent on the timing of the grant funds.

 I found this a little confusing, but if I understood correctly, the new CCS adapter is attached to the end of the standard Tesla connector and the CCS is parked on the charger.
 If the charger recognizes a customer with a Tesla, when the customer pulls out the cable to plug in, the CCS adapter remains locked to the charger.
 If the charger recognizes a non-Tesla customer, when they pull out the cable to plug into their car, the CCS adapter comes locked to the Tesla plug, and remains that way until the customer returns the cable to its charger socket.
 Is that correct ?